shelleyolivia/learn-tutorials/figment-learn/new-pathways/near/near-07-deploy.md

 # The challenge

 {% hint style="tip" %}
-In`pages/api/near/deploy.ts`, complete the code of the function.
-And deploy your first Smart Contract on **NEAR** network.
+In`pages/api/near/deploy.ts`, complete the code of the default function.
+Deploy your first smart contract on the **NEAR** testnet.
 {% endhint %}

 **Take a few minutes to figure this out.**